NEI-LSR/MacaqueColorCategories/Outputs/Presentations/20230316 UNR/script.md

 ### Acknowledgements

-I'd like to say thank you to the Colour Group for having me here, to my mentor and PI Bevil Conway, and to my collaborators on this project: Audrey Chang, Whitney Teagle, Hannah Selwyn, Shriya Awasthi and Riley Hoffman.
+I'd like to say thank you to Sarah for inviting me, you kind folks for having me here, to my PI Bevil Conway, and to my collaborators on this project: Audrey Chang, Whitney Teagle, Hannah Selwyn, Shriya Awasthi and Riley Hoffman.